ashfakhm/laundry-ease/docs/CHAPTERS_4_5_6_7.md

 - **Dispute resolution vacuum** is filled by a structured complaint system with 3-party chat, evidence attachments, response deadlines, and commission-aware settlement.
 - **Data loss** is prevented by a comprehensive MongoDB database with proper indexing, audit trails, and automated backups.

-The system is built on a modern, maintainable technology stack (Next.js, React, TypeScript, MongoDB, Razorpay, Socket.IO) with strict coding standards (type safety, Zod validation, Decimal.js for financial math) and a thorough testing pipeline (567 unit tests across 107 test files, 5 E2E test suites, automated CI/CD quality gates).
+The system is built on a modern, maintainable technology stack (Next.js, React, TypeScript, MongoDB, Razorpay, Socket.IO) with strict coding standards and a thorough testing pipeline, including the current unit test suite, 5 end-to-end test suites, and automated CI/CD quality gates.

 ### 7.1 Future Enhancements